 6th January – how the Three Kings Day is celebrated in european countriesby Julia, 05 Jan 2018

 Christmas Eve is over.
-However, tomorrow it’s the Three Kings Day, which is differently called in other European countries.
+However, tomorrow it’s the Three Kings Day, which is called differently in other European countries.
 As Colorland is a global company, aware of the cultural variety, we’ve decided to share with you some information about traditions and ways of celebrating the Twelfth Night in countries where Colorland is present.

-When the Christmas Eve in Spain is mostly celebrated at home with family, the Three Kings Day (called „ Día de los Reyes Magos”) is usually celebrated in a more exuberant way.
-It starts on 5th of January, when a procession, with three kings on the front, goes through the streets of cities and little villages.
+While the Christmas Eve in Spain is mostly celebrated at home with family, the Three Kings Day (called „ Día de los Reyes Magos”) is usually celebrated in a more exuberant way.
+It starts on the 5th of January, when a procession, with three kings on the front, goes through the streets of cities and little villages.
 Lots of people wear costumes and share sweets across streets.
 This is also the favourite day of almost every Spanish child because they receive gifts from the Three Kings (it’s less popular during Christmas).
-On 6th of January people eat the yeast-cake in the shape of a ring.
+On the 6th of January people eat the yeast-cake in the shape of a ring.
 The cake is called „Roscón de Reyes”.
 Depending on the region, a seed of bean or/and a ceramic figure of the king is put into the cake.
 Then the cake is cut into same size pieces – the person who finds the bean has to pay for the next Roscón de Reyes.
 The person who finds the figure of the king becomes the king for the whole day.

 FRANCE AND BELGIUM

 In France, the tradition says that in every family, in the day of Epiphany there has to be a king elected.
 Each family buys a round cake, called ”Galette de Rois”.
 In each cake there’s a little, plastic figure (in luxury cakes it may be jewellery or even a car-key).
 Then, the cake is cut into as many pieces as the family includes.
 Each family member eats his/her piece and looks for the figure.
-The person who finds the figure becomes the king and wears a crown made from paper (often bought together with the cake) by the end of the day.
-This day is celebrated by Christians and atheistic people, because this is a secular tradition.
+The person who finds the figure becomes the king and wears a crown made from paper (often bought together with the cake) until the end of the day.
+This day is celebrated by Christians and atheists people, because this is a secular tradition.
 In Belgium, the ”Galette de Rois” is also well known.

 In Italy, kids receive gifts twice a year.
-First on 25th December – this is the most know holiday in Italy, when Santa Claus brings the gifts.
-For the second gift, each child has to wait until 6th January – Three Kings Day.
-Gifts are brought by Befana, an old lady with big, rounded nose.
+First on December 25th – this is the most know holiday in Italy, when Santa Claus brings the gifts.
+For the second gift, each child has to wait until January 6th – Three Kings Day.
+Gifts are brought by Befana, an old lady with a big, rounded nose.
 She flies on a broom with a bag of gifts.
-Good children are rewarded with gifts and these naughty kids receive a piece of coal.
+Good children are rewarded with gifts and naughty kids receive a piece of coal.
 The piece of coal is the equivalent of a birch-rod.
 This character is mostly secular, but comes from the „epiphany” word.

 And do you celebrate the Three Kings Day in a special way?
 Don’t hesitate to share your traditions with us.
 And of course, remember to print all these special moments on Colorland’s products! :)